KevinNourian/Football/README.md

     7. Support Vector Classification (SVC): 53 <BR>
     8. Principle Component Analysis (SVC): 52 <BR>
 <BR>
 **Overall Conclusion:** As can be seen by their performance analyses, none of the models I utilized in this report can be relied on to predict the outcome of a match.
 This analysis seems to indicate that it is not possible to adequately predict the outcome of a football match based on the data from the datasets I analyzed.
-Based on my analysis, I recommend creating a business based on betting on such matches with caution.
+Based on my analysis, I recommend creating a business based on betting on such matches with much caution.